dfrnt-labs/terminusdb-docs-static/src/app/docs/invite-users-using-terminuscms/page.md

   metadata:
     title: Invite Users to Your Team
     description: >-
-      A how-to guide for inviting collaborators to your team using the TerminusCMS dashboard.
+      A how-to guide for inviting collaborators to your team using the TerminusDB dashboard.
     openGraph:
       images: >-